Analysis vs. Post-Release Documentation

 4. Describing real capabilities instead of abstract concepts

-5. Complying with the documentation quality rules
+5. Complying with documentation quality rules

 Governors vs. Invaders